eventsourcing/rfc/1/README.md

 ## 0. Goals

-* To reduce the bandwidth and storage requirements for Eventsourcing entities
 * To eliminate a class of errors related to mismanaged entity structure versioning

 ## 1. Data Types